William Gummow

-William Montague Charles Gummow (born 9 October 1942) is a former Justice of the High Court of Australia, the highest court in the Australian court hierarchy.
+William Montague Charles Gummow (9 October 1942 – 17 September 2026) was an Australian judge who was a Justice of the High Court of Australia, the highest court in the Australian court hierarchy.
 He was appointed to the Court of Final Appeal of Hong Kong on 8 April 2013 as a non-permanent judge from other common law jurisdictions.

 Early life and education

-Justice Gummow completed his secondary education at Sydney Grammar School.
+Gummow was born in Sydney, pre-deceased by his father, who was killed on active service in the Royal Australian Navy during World War II.
+Gummow completed his secondary education at Sydney Grammar School.
 He went on to study at the University of Sydney, where he graduated as Bachelor of Arts, and later Master of Laws, both with first-class honours.
 One of his lecturers was Sir Anthony Mason.

 Career

 Early legal career

 Gummow first practiced as a solicitor with law firm Allen Allen and Hemsley.
 He was admitted as a solicitor in 1966 and became a partner of the firm in 1969.
 He had a diverse practice, including banking law, trusts and revenue law, intellectual property litigation, commercial transactions and some constitutional law.